 Other causes of heart failure include:

-You may develop high blood pressure during pregnancy.
+- pregnancy: You may develop high blood pressure during pregnancy.
 This condition is called preeclampsia.
-If you had high blood pressure before your pregnancy, the condition may become worse.